 \paragraph{Discussion}In Figure \ref{fig:pg-init}, we observe that the policy gradient algorithm converges under all three initialization regimes, with promising accuracy achieved within around 50 iterations.
 This indicates that the algorithm is relatively stable with small fluctuations and is consistent with the linear convergence rate demonstrated in the theoretical part.
 We also observe that the initial value obtained by the policy $ K^{\rm lin} $ is comparably close to its convergent value.
 Such a phenomenon implies that $ K^{\rm lin} $ is close to the optimal solution $ K^{*} $ as expected.

-In Figure \ref{fig:pg-ell}, we observe that the policy gradient algorithm converges when $ \ell \leq 4 $ and the method does not converge for $ \ell \geq 5 $.
-Therefore, we conclude that the algorithm is robust within a certain magnitude of the nonlinear term, and extends to cases beyond the theoretical requirements.
+In Figure \ref{fig:pg-ell}, we observe that the policy gradient algorithm converges when $ \ell \leq 4 $ and the method does not converge for $ \ell \geq 5 $. {Furthermore, Figure \ref{fig:robust} suggests the convergence of our policy gradient method under numerous model configurations regardless of the non-linear system dynamics. } Therefore, we conclude that the algorithm is robust within a certain magnitude of the nonlinear term, and extends to cases beyond the theoretical requirements.

 }